Gizmotronn/python-learning/realpython/Python Introduction - RealPython.com.md

   * The code can just be typed and then run
 * Python works on all platforms
 * Python 3 has 33 keywords - very simple

+I've installed Python on my laptop (Lenovo Yoga 910) and need to install it on my desktop.
+Link to installation tutorial: https://realpython.com/installing-python/